 The Enfield Council has decided that Councillors should not be allowed to join the LGPS scheme and receive pension benefits from the Fund.
-Councillor Taylor, a member of the Pension Policy & Investment Committee, is also a Governor of Capel Manor, a scheduled body.

 No allowances are paid to Members directly in respect of the Pension Policy & Investment Committee.
 The Chair of the Pension Policy & Investment Committee, however, is paid a special responsibility allowance.